 - Meeting a kid at his workplace whose uncle is a doctor

-- Meeting up with the doctor and allowing him to shadow him twice a month for 6 months
+- Meeting up with the doctor and shadowing him twice a month for 6 months

-- Applying early but taking the MCAT late (school’s not looking at your application until later)
+- Applying early but taking the MCAT late (doesn’t allow the school to look at your application until later)